-The national work aligns with our strategic commitment of identifying, assessing, and classifying local risk which is a core component of our CRMP.
+The national work aligns with our strategic commitment of identifying, assessing, and stratifying local risk which is a core component of our CRMP.

-We will play an active role in supporting the national risk work and reflect any goodpractice into our risk management arrangements.
+We will play an active role in supporting the National Risk work and reflect any good practice into our risk management arrangements.

-Proposal 2: We want to build on our successful approach to helping people stay safe in their homes
+We want to build on our successful approach to helping people stay safe in their homes

-Safer Homes visits have been our longstanding approach to keeping people safe in their homes through the provision of advice, and, if necessary, home safety equipment.
+Home Fire Safety Visits have been our longstanding approach to keeping people safe in their homes through the provision of advice, and, if necessary, home safety equipment.

-Our last CIRMP saw the development of these visits in that we adopted a more 'person centered' approach which evolved into the 'Safer Homes Visits' that we nowundertake.
+Our last CIRMP saw the development of these visits in that we adopted a more 'person centred' approach which evolved into the 'Safer Homes Visits' that we now undertake.

-Our staff use digital technology including to receive up to date information to help them identify and assess the wider needs of an individual including any safeguarding issues and 'Making Every Contact Count'.
+Our staff use digital technology including a new 'App' to receive up to date information to help them identify and assess the wider needs of an individual including any safeguarding issues and 'Making Every Contact Count'.

-There is a proven association between the quantity of these visits and the reduction in the fires in the homes and for many years we have been the top performing fire and rescue service in this respect carrying out three times more visits per 1,000 of the population than any other fire and rescue service.
+There is a proven correlation between the quantity of these visits and the reduction in the fires in the homes and for many years we have been the top performing FRS in this respect carrying out three times more visits per 1,000 population than any other service.

-Over the next four years we will deliver a programme of Safer Homes visits, which will be targeted at the most vulnerable people in our communities.
+Over the next four years we will deliver a programme of safer homes visits, which will be targeted at the most vulnerable people in our communities.
 Each year, we will aim to deliver: